 Colorectal cancer screening Services which are otherwise not described herein and are prescribed by a Physician for a symptomatic member are not considered preventive care Services.
 The payment for these Services will be consistent with similar Medically Necessary and Appropriate Covered Services.

 Prostate Specific Antigen (PSA) tests

-• Prostate Specific Antigen (PSA) tests, digital rectal exams: one (1) per Calendar year.
+Prostate Specific Antigen (PSA) tests, digital rectal exams.

 Surveillance tests for ovarian cancer